elifesciences/api-dummy/README.md

 * 1.0 didn't contain a `foo` property.
 * 1.1 added an optional `foo` property that contains a string.
-* 2.0 changed the `foo` property from a string to any array.
+* 2.0 changed the `foo` property from a string to an array.

 1. Execute `vagrant up`.
 2. Execute `curl --include http://localhost:8080/labs-experiments/1` to find the latest version (ie 2) of experiment 1.